 Home | CFO Wiki | Healthcare | The Financial Impact of Package Sales in Medspas (A CFO Framework for Turning Discounts into Profit Drivers)

-TL;DR: Most medspas treat packages as marketing tools or patient perks—discounting heavily to drive volume.
+Most medspas treat packages as marketing tools or patient perks—discounting heavily to drive volume.
 But when packages aren’t modeled financially, they quietly destroy margin, misallocate capacity, and create cash flow headaches.
+Many med spa owners—and business owners in the beauty and wellness industry—face these challenges while juggling multiple responsibilities.
 A CFO-designed package strategy ties discounts to utilization targets, protects high-margin services, and transforms packages from revenue discounts to profit accelerators.

 A package should be a financial instrument, not just a marketing slogan.